-Lung diseases are some of the most common medical conditions worldwide.
-Tens of millions of people suffer from lung disease in the U.S. Smoking, infections, and genetics are responsible for most lung diseases.
+Lung diseases are some of the most common medical conditions in the world.
+Tens of millions of people have lung disease in the U.S. alone.
+Smoking, infections, and genes cause most lung diseases.

-The lungs are part of a complex apparatus, expanding and relaxing thousands of times daily to bring in oxygen and expel carbon dioxide.
-Lung disease can result from problems in any part of this system.
+Your lungs are part of a complex system, expanding and relaxing thousands of times each day to bring in oxygen and send out carbon dioxide.
+Lung disease can happen when there are problems in any part of this system.

-The trachea (windpipe) branches into tubes called bronchi, which in turn branch to become progressively smaller tubes throughout the lungs.
-Diseases that affect the airways include:
+Your windpipe (trachea) branches into tubes called bronchi, which in turn become smaller tubes throughout your lungs.
+Diseases that can affect these airways include:

-Asthma: The airways are persistently inflamed, and may occasionally spasm, causing wheezing and shortness of breath.
-Allergies, infections, or pollution can trigger asthma's symptoms.
+- Asthma.
+Your airways are constantly inflamed and may spasm, causing wheezing and shortness of breath.
+Allergies, infections, or pollution can trigger asthma symptoms.

-Chronic bronchitis: A form of COPD characterized by a chronic productive cough.
+- Chronic bronchitis.
+This form of COPD brings a long-term wet cough.

 Lung Diseases Affecting the Air Sacs (Alveoli)

-Tuberculosis: A slowly progressive pneumonia caused by the bacteria Mycobacterium tuberculosis.
+- Tuberculosis Pneumonia that slowly gets worse, caused by the bacteria Mycobacterium tuberculosis.

 Lung Diseases Affecting the Interstitium

-The interstitium is the microscopically thin, delicate lining between the lungs' air sacs (alveoli).
-Tiny blood vessels run through the interstitium and allow gas exchange between the alveoli and the blood.
+The interstitium is the thin, delicate lining between your alveoli.
+Tiny blood vessels run through the interstitium and let gas transfer between the alveoli and your blood.
 Various lung diseases affect the interstitium: